AtanasovAtanas/interactive-content/EN/07-Streams-Files-and-Directories/02-Basic-Streams-in-Java.md

 [image assetsSrc="streams-files-directories-example(3).png" /]

-- The **OutputStream is consisted only of bytes**, which will be written.
+- The **OutputStream consists only of bytes**, which will be written.

 [image assetsSrc="streams-files-directories-example(4).png" /]